5 Emotional Blocks to Estate Planning

 The "D " Word

 The first hurdle to be overcome is facing your own mortality.
-Whenever I meet a client I try to wait until they use their own euphemism for death, then I use that expression for the rest of the conference.
+Find your own euphemism for death, then use that expression for the rest of the conference.
 There’s a wide selection of substitutions for the “D” word - “pass on,” “kick the bucket,” “meet my maker,” “when something happens to me,” “get hit by a truck,” “pushing up daisies,” “six feet under” - just to name a few.
 People will say anything rather than “when I die.”

 Some folks hold to the superstition that making a will brings on death.
 Superstitious, yes, but nevertheless, it is a real impediment to many people.